 There are piles of codes for symptoms, diagnoses, medical procedures, and let’s have a look at a working example of medical coding in real life.

 A patient walks into a doctor’s office with a shortness of breath, muscle pain, sore throat and a headache.
 A nurse asks the patient the symptoms and performs an initial check.
 Later on, the doctor examines the patient, diagnoses the flu and prescribes medications.
 Every part of the patient’s visit is recorded by the doctor of someone in the clinic.
-Medical coder translates all the relevant information into numeric and alphanumeric codes, which will be used in the billing process.
+Medical coder translates all the relevant information into numeric and alphanumeric codes, which will be used in the medical billing process.

 Now, let’s figure out what the medical billing process involves.

 Medical billing is a pretty simple process.
 Medical coder provides information to the medical biller.
 Medical biller, in turn, makes a bill for the insurance company, called a claim.